 Take them for regular check-ups

 No one is more qualified to clean your dog’s teeth than your vet.
-We offer free dental checks, and many of our practices also offer specialised dental clinics.
+We offer complimentary dental checks, and many of our practices also offer specialised dental clinics.

 Expert dog dental care advice